QwQ-dev/QwQ-dev/README.md

 #### Software Development Student by day ☼ and Passionate Developer by night ☾

 Eager to learn and explore new technologies.
-Currently pre-admitted and looking forward to starting my studies.
+Strive to reach new heights in the field of technology.

 - ❤️  I have a loving partner, and I'm deeply fond of her
 - ⚙️  Daily: `.java`, `.scala`, `.rs`, **translation tasks**